 2. Creativity Inc. – culture for engineering leaders

 This book may surprise you!
 The Pixel story, as told by Ed Catmull, is an excellent example of engineering leadership.
 The idea of the ugly baby and the machine is compelling.

 “….when you think of how a movie starts out.
 It’s a baby.
 It’s like the fetus of a movie star; we all start out ugly.
 Every one of Pixar’s stories starts out that way.
 A new thing is hard to define; it’s not attractive, and it requires protection.
 When I was a researcher at DARPA, I had protection for what was ill-defined.
 Every new idea in any field needs protection.
 Pixar is set up to protect our director’s ugly baby.
 Of course you can’t protect the baby forever.
 At some point, it has to grow up and change into something, because the beast is still there.
 That’s a positive thing.
 Because sometimes the ugly baby would rather play in the sandbox forever.”Creativity Inc., Ed Catmull

 3. Sense and Respond – customer

-Every engineering leadership organisation must be empathetic towards the customer.
+Every engineering leadership organization must be empathetic toward the customer.
 There are many ways to do this, but the approach laid out by Seth is straightforward and effective.
 Seth explains that: